STUDY JAPANESE ONLINE WITH NATIVES HERE

 The habit of apologizing in Japanese society

-Na japanese society, guilt is a feeling rooted in factors historical and cultural, so that all social relationships end up being “bathed” by an ambiguous wording that seeks to avoid, at all costs, offending others and, by extension, escaping blame.
-That's where excuses come from.
+In Japanese society, guilt is a feeling rooted in historical and cultural factors, so that all social relations end up being "bathed" in ambiguous language that seeks to avoid, at all costs, offending others and, consequently, escape guilt.
+This is where apologies originate.

-The excess of apologies is, in this sense, a result of the difficulty with which the Japanese deal or try to deal with the problem of guilt, as well as the problem of excessive politeness, which can be seen in contexts where even celebrations, thanksgiving and ceremonial contemplation should be the emotional focus of the situation.
+The excess of apologies is, in this sense, a result of the difficulty with which the japoneses deal or try to deal with the problem of guilt, as well as the issue of excessive politeness, which can be seen in contexts where even celebrations, thanks, and ceremonial contemplations should be the emotional focus of the situation.

-Therefore, we often see words like sumimasen having different uses and meanings, since it is a word that covers different translations, becoming a thank you or a request for permission.
+That’s why we often see words like sumimasen having different uses and meanings, considering it is a word that encompasses various translations, becoming a thank you or a request for permission.

 Click here and read our article teaching 23 ways to apologize in Japanese!